cogniti0n/cogniti0n.github.io/_posts/2025-07-23-montecarlo.md

 \end{aligned}
 $$

 Therefore, we can treat $\phi(X) \nabla_\theta \, \log f_\theta(X)$ as the stochastic gradients of the loss function.
 This technique is called the _log-derivative_ trick.
 It is especially useful when dealing with exponential families.
-However, in practice when using SGD, the gradients have high variance and thus convergence is slow.
+However, in practice the gradients have high variance and thus convergence is slow.

-#### Reparametrization Trick
+### Reparametrization Trick

 When sampling from a Gaussian, we can reparametrize into random variables with the standard normal distribution, i.e.,